basbiezemans/mastermind-console/README.md

 Guess: _
 ```

-As the codebreaker, you try to guess a 4-digit number, within ten turns.
+As the codebreaker, you try to guess a 4-digit number within ten turns.
 After each guess, the program (codemaker) provides a hint of ones and zeros.
 A one for each digit from the guess which is correct and in the right position.
 A zero indicates the existence of a correct digit in the wrong position.

 ```
 Guess: 1234